(The Great Wave off Kanagawa,by Katsushika Hokusai)

 Reflection Coefficient.

-Part of Vf1 is transmitted back to the source.
+When this point on Vf1 arrives at the input port of the LC network, part of Vf1 is transmitted back to the source.
 This reflected

-voltage is Vr1, where Vr1 = Vf1* Γ
+voltage is Vr1, where Vr1 = Vf1* Γ1.

 And part of Vf1 continues forward through the LC network to the second